viktorcikojevic/kaggle_sennet/readme.md

 ```
 or wherever you want to store the data dumps.

-2. run this to creat numpy arrays from tiff files:
+2. run this to create numpy arrays from tiff files:

 ```bash
 parallel --jobs 10 -k --lb --eta --bar --progress \